CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast route-server-client</h>

-Configures the BGP node as a route server for a BGP peer.
+Configures the BGP node as a route server for the BGP peer group.
 The default setting is `off`.

 ### Command Syntax